simonsobs/ocs/docs/developer/session-data.rst

 This block formats the latest values for each "channel" into a dictionary and stores it in ``session.data``.

-The format of the data stored in ``session.data`` is left to the Agent developer, and should be documented in the docstring for the Process.
-This documentation should include a description of what you are including and what that information means.
+The structure of the ``data`` entry is not strictly defined, but please observe the following guidelines:

+- Document your ``data`` structure in the Operation docstring.
+- Provide a `timestamp` with the readings, or with each group of readings, so that the consumer can confirm they're recent.
+- The session data is passed to clients with every API response, so avoid storing a lot of data in there (as a rule of thumb, try to keep it < 100 kB).
+- Fight the urge to store timestreams (i.e. a history of recent readings) -- try to use data feeds for that.
+- When data are so useful that they are used by other clients / control scripts to make decisions in automated contexts, then they should also be pushed out to a data feed, so that there is a full record of all variables that were affecting system behavior.

 .. note::
     You should consider the desired structure carefully, as future changes the